cgcardona/cgcardona.github.com/_posts/2013-02-26-javascript-string-instance-html-wrapper-methods.md

 This is more just meant to shine some light on a strange feature of Javascript `String` instances.

-what do HTML Wrapper methods look like?
+What do HTML Wrapper methods look like?
 Let's have a look.

 ## On to the code